 They toil beneath the burning sun in the expanse of sugarcane fields of the Valle de Cauca department.
-Protecting their faces from splinters and insects as their machetes slice through the thick undergrowth of the cane stalks, the ‘corteros’ are Colombia’s cane-cutters, men and women employed by the many sugar mills which dot the landscape, and an essential part of this lucrative industry.
+Protecting their faces from splinters and insects as their machetes slash through the thick undergrowth of the towering cane stalks, the ‘corteros’ are Colombia’s cane-cutters, men and women employed by the many sugar mills which dot the landscape, and an essential part of this lucrative industry.

 From the plantations of the Caribbean to the eastern most plains of Brazil, ‘corteros’ work in teams creating tidy bundles which are then picked up by industrial harvesting equipment.
 On any given day, a cane cutter can collect up to four tons of matter.